cocos/cocos-docs/en/animation/joint-texture-layout.md

 > **Note**: this is just a set of 9 animations for one skeleton on one texture, but you can put **any number of animations for any number of skeletons** on each texture, as long as the total size does not exceed the device limit.
 It is often more common to have multiple sets of skeletons on a single texture, for example for [flat shadows for skinned models](./skeletal-animation.md#about-dynamic-instancing).

-As we continue adding more instances to the scene, we can see that the number of Drawcalls does not change, only the number of instances increases:
+As more instances continue being adding to the scene, notice the number of drawcalls does not change, only the number of instances increases:

 ![Bulk](./joint-texture-layout/instancing_bulk.gif)